 If you’re planning on purchasing a diamond, be sure to insist on seeing its certification before paying the price of a real diamond and ending up with a fake.

-Do you have any of your own tried and tested tips to check if a diamond is real or fake?
+Do you have any of your own tried and diamond testing tips to check if a diamond is real or fake?

 If you do, please share them with us in the comments section below.